-Six Things You Should Know About Louisiana Medical Malpractice
+Six Things You Should Know About LA Medical Malpractice

 Posted On behalf of Simien & Simien on Feb 03, 2017 in Medical Malpractice

 If your injury or illness was caused by the negligence of a Louisiana physician or medical professional, you may be able to file a medical malpractice claim to recover compensation.

 However, medical malpractice cases are handled differently in Louisiana compared to the other 49 states in the nation.
 There are six things you need to know about medical malpractice claims in this state:

 Louisiana is the only civil law state in the nation, every other state is a common law state.
 This means Louisiana relies more upon statutes and judges' interpretations of those statutes as opposed to relying on decades of court decisions, like the other 49 states.

 2. There is a One-Year Statute of Limitations